lwinkler/markus/README.md

 - Input streams: incoming streams
 - Output streams: outcoming streams
 - Parameters: list of parameters for the module operation
+- Controllers: A controller allows the user to interact with the module at runtime (for advanced use).
+It is used for example to change the value of a parameter or to interact with a file player.

 The values of the different parameters and the connections between modules is defined in a XML file (You can find samples inside the **projects/** directory)